das-developers/dasFlex/docs/CmdTemplates.md

         +----------+                      +-------+
 ```

-For the das v3.0 API, the path component of the URL selects the data source.
+For the das version 3 API:
-When data are requested, the URL GET parameters define how the source
+  * The path component of the URL selects the data source.
-should operate.
+  * The URL GET parameters define how the source should operate.

 The older das2py-server had a rather fixed translation between URL parameters
 and command lines.
-A dasFlex server makes the translation between HTTP GET
+DasFlex servers make the translation between HTTP GET
 parameters and command lines more flexible by defining each command to be run
 via a template.